containers/podman-desktop/website/docs/Installation/linux-install.md

 flatpak install <name_of_the_flatpak_file>
 ```

 In order to start the application, you need to know the Flatpak identifier for the application.
-In our case, that is ```com.github.containers.desktop```
+In our case, that is `io.podman_desktop.PodmanDesktop` starting 0.0.6 and `com.github.containers.desktop` for previous versions

 Run the following command to start the application,